SerraAlessandro/ASCON/README.md

 	end process reg_192;
 ```

-instantiation of the registers that provide the input to the ascon permutations.
+instance of the registers that provide the input to the ascon permutations.

 ```
 	ff_ad: process(clk)